Halvor William Sanden

 Setting characters as break characters would have been nice, for instance when there are underscores instead of spaces.
 But that is more of a data quality issue.
 Something that probably should be fixed before the text is part of the HTML.

 For automatic hyphens, it can be tempting trying to replicate the level of control found in fixed format publishing – like print and ads.
 But despite a lot of parameters and hyphen rule lists, this has not been solved there either.
 No machine can understand words, context and rules to achieve a satisfactory result.
-Only manual hyphening does that.
+Only manual hyphening does that, I know, I have done it on thousands of pages over several books.

 That’s also what hyphening on the web boils down to.
 But instead of targeting words at the end of lines, it’s about adding soft hyphens to long words in case they end up at the end of a line.
 Beyond that, it seems largely a waste of time.
 Because hyphens work best when they look intentional.
 In the wrong place, they look like human error and becomes irritating.
 Breaking words without hyphens is probably irritating too, but less so because it looks like a necessity and a side effect of the technology.